gragland/subatomic/README.md

 ### Composition Is Your Friend

-If you decide you want to turn a chunk of code into a named component you can of course re-write using Emotion or Styled Components syntax, but consider using composition instead and pass along style props using spread syntax.
+If you decide you want to turn a chunk of code into a named component you can of course re-write using `styled()` syntax, but consider using composition instead and pass along style props using spread syntax.

 ```jsx
 <Button p={3} bg="blues.medium" color="white" />